GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Most_Miserable_Person/Most_Miserable_Person.md

 Is the entire hive mind trying to make one person, *Carol*, happy?
 Or is Carol trying to make one person, Helen, happy?

+All the marketing for the show is petri dish *smile faces*, trying to not make just one person happy, but every sigle person happy.